n-mounier/bGWAS/README.md

 * Download Z-Matrix files (Size ~ 2.09 GB):
 These files contains the Z-scores for all prior GWASs (before and after imputation) :
 Z-scores before imputation are used for multivariate MR,
-Z-scores after imputation are used to calculate the prior Z-scores.
+Z-scores after imputation are used to calculate the prior Z-scores, A file containing information about the prior GWASs available.
 ``` bash
 wget --no-check-certificate https://drive.switch.ch/index.php/s/BpRrDXvFPbnKCM6/download -O ZMatrices.tar.gz
 tar xzvf ZMatrices.tar.gz